 Should a Claimant solicitor always use a Medco medical report for whiplash claims?

-If it is clear to the Claimant solicitor that their client’s soft tissue injuries from a RTA are outside of the norm, then a prudent Claimant solicitor may ask the insurers whether a more specialist medico-legal report can be commissioned.
+If it is clear to the Claimant solicitor that their client’s soft tissue injuries from a road traffic accident are outside of the norm, then a prudent Claimant solicitor may ask the insurers whether a more specialist medico-legal report can be commissioned.
 For example, a Claimant solicitor might suggest to the insurers that a Consultant Orthopaedic Surgeon be instructed if it is likely that a Medco medical expert is likely to recommend the instruction of a Consultant Orthopaedic Surgeon, as this is likely to save the insurers time and money.